Health & Body

 • Sidney Borum Jr. Health Center – The Sidney Borum, Jr. Health Center, known as the Borum, is a program of Fenway Health that provides safe, non-judgmental care for young people ages 12–29 who may not feel comfortable going anywhere else.
 No one is turned away – they'll do whatever it takes to help you.
 The Borum is affiliated with Beth Israel Lahey Health and with Boston Children’s Hospital.
 It is licensed as a health center, mental health clinic, and substance abuse center by the Department of Public Health.
 Located at 75 Kneeland Street, Boston, MA 02111.

 • Health Imperatives - Youth SupportOur Youth Support services include sexual and reproductive health care; counseling for survivors of sexual assault, intimate partner violence, or trafficking; primary health care and psychiatric services for youth in Massachusetts Department of Youth Services (DYS) custody; education on healthy relationships and violence prevention in high schools and other community-based settings; and support for vulnerable youth, including LGBTQIA+ youth, immigrant youth, youth with disabilities, and those with multiple barriers to good health.

 • BrAGLY (Brockton Alliance of GLBT Youth) support group is for LGBTQIA+ youth from ages 14 to 19.
-The group is run by youth and supported by adult mentors.
+The group is run by youth and supported by adult mentors, and organized by Health Imperatives.
 It meets weekly via Zoom to provide peer support, opportunities for discussion, leadership development, health education, and recreational activities.
 The youth also produce a quarterly newsletter.

 Emergency Help and Hotlines